Generic selectors

 Bars near Wembley Stadium for away fans

-If you don't want drink in the immediate vicinity of Wembley, then there is also the options of using the pubs near neighbouring tube stations.
+If you don't want to drink in the immediate vicinity of Wembley, then there is also the option of using the pubs near neighbouring tube stations.

 Another option is to take the overground to South Kenton, just one stop from Wembley Central.
 Next door to South Kenton station is a brilliant and welcoming pub called The Windermere.
-This pub has a huge beer garden and plenty of bar space, making it an ideal spot for a pre-match pint.
+This pub has a huge beer garden and plenty of bar space, making it an ideal spot for a pre-match pint, especially if it's a sunny day.

 Alternatives to pubs near Wembley Stadium